Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Activity: hiking and zipline

-Hotel: Namkat Yorla Pa Resort (National Park)
+Hotel: Namkat Yorla Pa Resort (national park)

 Meals: breakfast, lunch, dinner

-Transport: full day longtail boat cruise
+Transfer: Full day longtail boat

 Hotel: New Chaleunsouk Guesthouse